bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 The gradient computed above can then be used in any stochastic gradient descent algorithm.
 In our experiments we use Adam and Momentum.

-We evaluated DDCO in an imitation learning setting with surgical robotic tasks.
+We evaluated DDCO in an Imitation Learning setting with surgical robotic tasks.
 In one task, the robot is given a foam bin with a pile of 5--8 needles of three different types, each 1--3mm in diameter.
 The robot must extract needles of a specified type and place them in an "accept" cup, while placing all other